 Children may not be left unattended in Academic Testing or elsewhere in the Learning Resources Center while their accompanying adult is testing.
 If an unforeseen circumstance occurs and you arrive to take a test with a child, we will do our best to make accommodations if we have an individual testing room available.
 Please call if you need to make arrangements or have questions.

-Food and drinks are not allowed in Academic Testing while taking a test.
+Food and drinks are not permitted in testing rooms.

 In order for Academic Testing to provide a pleasant and secure testing experience, faculty members need to: